shugeeth/ci-secure-api/README.md

 ### Project Setup

-Download the project files and run the below command to install composer dependencies.
+Download the project files and run the below command to install composer dependencies.<br>
 ```php composer.phar install```

 Import the Mysql DB from the below path to your mysql server.<br>